 Serving Ansonia, Beacon Falls, Bethany, Branford, Cheshire, Chester, Clinton, Deep River, Derby, Durham, East Haddam, East Haven, Essex, Guilford, Haddam, Hamden, Killingworth, Lyme, Madison, Milford, New Haven, North Branford, North Haven, Northford, Old Lyme, Old Saybrook, Orange, Oxford, Seymour, Shelton, Wallingford, West Haven, Westbrook, Woodbridge, CT

-- A physician (or a nurse practitioner or physician assistant) must have a “face to face encounter” with Medicare patients within the 90 days prior to, or the 30 days following, the start of home care services.
+- A physician must have a “face to face encounter” with Medicare patients within the 90 days prior to, or the 30 days following, the start of home care services.

-- These new regulations pertain only to traditional Medicare (not Medicare Advantage plan) patients.
+- The regulations pertain only to traditional Medicare (not Medicare Advantage plan) patients.

 - These regulations pertain only to the initial 60 day episode of care.
 There is no need to have a new “face to face encounter” for the recertification (second and subsequent) episodes of care.